learningequality/kolibri-docs/docs/learn.rst

 * Fullscreen button

-Use the **Download content** button below the player to download the video, audio and thumbnail files to your computer.
+Use the :guilabel:`DOWNLOAD CONTENT` button below the player to download the video, audio and thumbnail files to your computer.
 Some videos will provide multiple resolution options.

 PDF Viewer options